bitovi/academy/src/react/8-optimizaton-hooks.md

 - `useCallback(fn, deps)` is equivalent to `useMemo(() => fn, deps)`
 - Used to maintain referential equality between renders.

 [`useCallback`](https://reactjs.org/docs/hooks-reference.html#usecallback) is particularly useful when defining event handlers.
-In such cases, we're not necessarily interested in memoizing a single value, but rather in memoizing a callback function.
+In such cases, we’re not necessarily interested in memoizing a single value, but rather in memoizing a callback function.
 This is very common in React, as we frequently use callbacks as props.

 Below is a clickable `Hello` component which defines an un-memoized `handleClick` function.